aderik/mcp-server-jira/README.md

 ## Features

-The server provides two tools:
+The server provides the following tools:

 1. `list-sprint-tickets`: Gets all tickets in the active sprint for a given project